microsoft/vscode-debugadapter-node/protocol/README.md

   * Adds an optional attribute `clientName` to the `Initialize` request.
 This makes it possible to surface the human readable name of the client in error messages coming from the adapter.
   * Adds a `terminateThreads` request and a corresponding `supportsTerminateThreadsRequest` capability.
   * Made the `__restart` attribute official on the `launch` or `attach` requests.
 It corresponds to the `restart` attribute on the `terminated` event.
+  * Adds a `setExpression` request and a corresponding `supportsSetExpression` capability.
+This request can be used to assign a value to an assignable expression (aka "l-value").

 * 1.27.x:
   * Adds a new `capabilities` event that hints to the frontend that one or more capabilities got updated.